 Nanit Smart Baby Monitor

 Whilst a baby monitor like the Owlet Smart Sock is there for checking the babies vitals, the Nanit Smart Baby Monitor can be used to monitor your baby visually.
 It communicates wirelessly with your smart phone, so that you can see video and audio of your baby in its crib.

-The design of the camera stand means that it stands above the crib, and thus you can see everything that’s going on.
-There are some monitors that don’t have a stand, and thus it may be hard to position them over the crib for an optimal view (although it may be possible, depending on the layout of your crib and other furniture).
+The design of the camera mount means that it sits above the crib, and thus you can see everything that’s going on.
+There are some monitors that don’t have a mount, and thus it may be hard to position them over the crib for an optimal view (although it may be possible, depending on the layout of your crib and other furniture).

 ✅ The camera comes on a stand with enough height to look down over the babies crib, giving you the optimal view.

 ✅ You can setup push notifications to your phone on sound or movement, so that you don’t have to keep watching the video to see if your baby wakes up